1. What do I learn studying psychology? If I study psychology, will I know what other people think privately?

 Students from both the Arts and Science stream in secondary school have done well in Psychology.
 Scientific reasoning is naturally useful in psychological science.
 Mastery of written and oral language is useful for study any social science subjects including Psychology.

-4. I would like to enter HKU through JUPAS to study psychology, but I cannot find a choice for Bachelor of Psychology in the prospectus.
+4. I would like to enter HKU through JUPAS to study psychology.
 How can I make my choice?

 5. I am a HKU student and would like to major in Psychology.
 Are there any courses that I have to take?